WHAT IS INTERACTIVE VOICE RESPONSE (IVR)

 BENEFITS OF IVRS TO BUSINESSES

-- Improved agent productivity — IVRs can gather basic information and route customers to the best and highest-skilled agent to handle the customer service interaction.
+- Improved agent productivity — IVR systems can gather basic information and route customers to the best and highest-skilled agent to handle the customer service interaction.

-- Better customer service — Reduces customer wait time and call volume, resulting in time savings for both the customer and the company
+- Better customer service — IVR self-service can reduce customer wait time and call volume, resulting in time savings for both the customer and the company

 - Anytime/anywhere 24/7 access — Customers can receive service whenever they choose and are not limited to business hours and weekday schedules

-- Optimize company resources — Saves money on labor, automates routine activities, and is available whenever the customer desires
+- Optimize company resources — Saves money on labor, lower customer queue times, improve call flow, automate routine activities, and stay available for the customer at all times

 CAPTURE CUSTOMER INFORMATION

-However, an IVR is not limited to simply directing a caller with a specific need.
-Rather, an IVR also can be designed to extract information from callers that are used for other purposes.
-Businesses can set up surveys to obtain valuable data from their customers, often after the initial reason for calling is resolved.
+However, an IVR system is not limited to simply directing a caller with a specific need.
+An IVR can also be designed to extract information from callers that are used for other purposes.
+Information like phone numbers, account numbers, and credit card info can be collected through an IVR application.
+Businesses can set up surveys to obtain valuable data from their customers, after the call is done.